Zenith Underwater eXploration

 One ZUX platform supports interchangeable tool modules — cleaning, waste collection, repair, inspection — so operators deploy fewer vehicles per cage site.
 Module exchange is designed for rapid cage-side turnaround without specialised tooling.

-Robot operations are coordinated with feeding cycles and fish behaviour to avoid stress responses.
-ZUX scheduling systems select optimal operating windows and adapt robot behaviour in real time when fish shoals are detected near the work area.
+Robot operations are coordinated with feeding cycles and fish behaviour to minimise stress on the fish population.
+ZUX scheduling systems select optimal operating windows automatically, ensuring farm operations and robot missions run in harmony.

 We welcome enquiries from aquaculture operators, sensor manufacturers, research partners, and investors.